MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

     } // AddDevice
     ```

-2. Follow all of the steps previously described to rebuild the driver in Visual Studio and re-install it to the target machine.
+2. Follow all of the steps previously described to rebuild the driver in Microsoft Visual Studio and re-install it to the target machine.
 Be sure to uninstall the existing driver before installing the updated driver.
 3. Clear any previous breakpoints and make sure that the debugger is attached to the target PC.

 4. When the code runs and reaches the `DebugBreak` statement, execution will stop and a message will be displayed.